-11.5.
+12.5.
 Pre-upgrade steps

-Sipwise C5 can be upgraded to mr10.4.1 from previous LTS release, or any non-LTS release since the previous LTS-release.
 The script ngcp-upgrade will find all the possible destination releases for the upgrade and makes it possible to choose the proper one.

 If there is an error during the upgrade, the ngcp-upgrade script will request you to solve it.
 Once you've fixed the problem, execute ngcp-upgrade again and it will continue from the previous step.